josem5garcia/DRLND_ContinuousControl/report.md

 - Max time step per episode = 1000

 ## Results
 The aiming of the project was to reach an average score of +30 over 100 consecutive episodes.
-It was reached after 273 episodes, as it can be seen in the folowwing Figure:
+It was reached after 273 episodes, as it can be seen in the folowing Figure:

 ![results_01](images/res_01.png)

 ## Future Improvements